defano/digital-design/docs/install-instructions.md

 1. Click the "Acquire a License" tab
 2. Select the "Get free Vivado/ISE WebPack License" radio button
 3. Click "Next"
-4. A dialog will appear showing local system information; click "Connect Now".
+4. A dialog will appear showing local system information; click "Save Information".
+Save the `Xilinx_Connect_Later.html` file to your filesystem.
-5. Firefox should open a Xilinx licensing page.
-If Firefox does not launch (and the "Connect Now" button seems to have no effect but dismissing the dialog), check the console output in the terminal you used to launch the software.
-More likely than not, you still have a library conflict preventing Firefox from opening.
-Revisit the _Fix the Libraries_ step above.
-6. Complete the Xilinx license questionnaire.
+5. Open the `Xilinx_Connect_Later.html` file with a web browser and complete the Xilinx registration and license request (there is no cost for this license but you do have to provide contact information and assure you're complying with applicable export laws).
-7. The license file should be emailed to you; when you receive it, return to the Xilinx License Configuration Manager, click the "Manage Licenses" tab; click the "Load License..." button and navigate to the `.lic` file you received in email.
+7. The license file will be emailed to you.
+When you receive it, return to the Xilinx License Configuration Manager, click the "Manage Licenses" tab; click the "Load License..." button and navigate to the `.lic` file you received in email.
 Voila!
 You're ready to go!

 ## Papilio Loader